Phauthentic/email-service/docs/API.md

 # API

-The API is a RESTful API that takes HTTP calls.
+The API is a RESTful API that takes HTTP calls and will respond with JSON.

 ## Emails